22 Paying the Price

 “I’m counting that they will,” said the Captain.
 “Jeera plans to ram whatever ship I’m commandeering.
 The skiff makes sure he does.”

 He turned to Josah.
 “I need you to take command of the Molly Red, with Ruddie at the helm.
-Anchor east of the Strait.
+Anchor northeast of the Strait.
 Wait until you see the McKanzel ship approaching me.
 I’ll distract them as long as I can.”

 “Why me?” asked Josah.